 - 5 Changes in Paid Advertising You Need to Know about Today - June 1, 2021

-Any seasoned digital marketer will tell you the industry is always changing.
-The dynamic nature of online paid advertising means success depends in part on a marketer’s ability to adapt to today’s conditions.
+Any seasoned marketer will tell you the industry is always changing.
+In paid advertising, success depends in part on a marketer’s ability to adapt to today’s conditions.
 Generating billions of dollars in revenue each year, major online advertising platforms like Google and Facebook are expected to continue their year-over-year growth.
 With all this expansion comes a near-constant stream of rolling changes.

 So, how does the average digital marketer adapt to these changes?
 The answer is easier said than done, as you must do your research and adjust your strategies accordingly.